 Requisites for this module

-This module aims at looking at the ways in which writers from the United States imagine and represent the Caribbean and how writers from the Caribbean and the Caribbean diaspora imagine and represent the United States.
-Students will be able to deepen their knowledge of American literature by becoming acquainted with major poetic, fictional, non-fictional and dramatic works which will be put in dialogue with one another in order to delineate the broader context in which these texts can be better understood.
-A close reading of primary texts will be at the centre of our method as we will investigate crucial issues such as the difference between reality and the 'American Dream', what it means to be from the Americas, nationalism and transnationalism, the function of memory and imagination, migration and the formation of identity, the diasporic nature of blackness in the United States, and the question of language.
+This module aims at looking at the ways in which writers in the Caribbean and in the United States imagine and represent Caribbean-US relations and how diasporic Caribbean writers represent their lives and experiences in the United States.
+Students will be able to deepen their knowledge of American literature by becoming acquainted with major poetic, fictional, non-fictional, and dramatic works which will be put in dialogue with one another in order to delineate the broader context in which these texts can be better understood.
+A close reading of primary texts will be at the centre of our method as we will investigate crucial issues such as the difference between reality and the 'American Dream,' what it means to be from 'the Americas,' nationalism and transnationalism, the function of memory and imagination, migration and the formation of identity, the ways in which authors, characters, and texts resist and respond to violence and discrimination, the diasporic nature of blackness in the United States, and the question of language.